ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 It’s ironic that this is predominantly the main use for ‘count’ and most users hate it, yet in its 8 years as open source, no one came up with a better solution.

-However, I will admit that the well written documentation, and the sheer number of examples you can find online makes learning and solving problems in terraform a lot easier than they could be.
+However, I will admit that the well written documentation, and the sheer number of examples you can find online makes learning and solving problems in Terraform a lot easier than they could be.

-Another thing I find useful with terraform is that it appears asynchronous, meaning that any resource can be referred to in any other terraform file.
+Another thing I find useful with Terraform is that it appears asynchronous, meaning that any resource can be referred to in any other Terraform file.
 Order does not matter.
 I can create an EC2 which references a VPC further down the file and have no issues.
 This comes in quite useful in cloud computing with the amount of interlinked dependencies and will still allow for tidy, organised codebase.

-It's important to note that terraform isn’t actually asynchronous, it takes what is given to it, and creates a dependency chain upon compiling; hence some cyclic dependencies such as security groups require separating.
+It's important to note that Terraform isn’t actually asynchronous, it takes what is given to it, and creates a dependency chain upon compiling; hence some cyclic dependencies such as security groups require separating.

 ~~~ruby
 resource "aws_security_group" "A" {